googleinterns/open-sesame/README.md

 ## Deployment Steps
 When deploying Open Sesame to GCP, please follow these steps:
 1. Replace all imported JS scripts with their production counterparts.
 The individual instructions for each script will be located above the script tags in the HTML files where they are imported.
-This includes but is not limited to the React scripts and Firebase scripts.
+This includes but is not limited to the React and PropType scripts.
 2. Look over the codebase TODOs and disable code that is intended to be disabled for production.
 3. Add the associated GitHub organization's `client-id` and `client-secret` to the App Engine environment variables located in `open-sesame/src/main/webapp/WEB-INF` to [increase the GitHub rate limit of the application](https://developer.github.com/v3/#oauth2-keysecret).
 4. Add the GCP project ID to the `pom.xml` file.